Restrictions on realizable unitary operations imposed by symmetry and locality: Abstract

 \section{Abstract}

-According to an elementary result in quantum computing, any unitary transformation on a composite system can be generated using 2-local unitaries, i.e., those that act only on two subsystems.
-Beside its fundamental importance in quantum computing, this result can also be regarded as a statement about the dynamics of systems with local Hamiltonians: although locality puts various constraints on the short-term dynamics, it does not restrict the possible unitary evolutions that a composite system with a general local Hamiltonian can experience after a sufficiently long time.
-We ask if such universality remains valid in the presence of conservation laws and global symmetries.
-In particular, can $k$-local symmetric unitaries on a composite system generate \emph{all} symmetric unitaries on that system?
-Interestingly, it turns out that the answer is negative in the case of continuous symmetries, such as U(1) and SU(2): generic symmetric unitaries cannot be implemented, even approximately, using local symmetric unitaries.
-In fact, the difference between the dimensions of the manifold of all symmetric unitaries and the submanifold of unitaries generated by $k$-local symmetric unitaries, constantly increases with the system size.
-On the other hand, we find that this no-go theorem can be circumvented using ancillary qubits.
-For instance, any unitary invariant under rotations around z can be implemented using Hamiltonian $XX+YY$ together with local $Z$ Hamiltonian on the ancillary qubit.
-Moreover, any globally energy-conserving unitary on a composite system can be implemented using a sequence of 2-local energy-conserving unitaries, provided that one can use a single ancillary qubit (catalyst).
+According to a fundamental result in quantum computing, any unitary transformation on a composite system can be generated using so-called 2-local unitaries that act only on two subsystems.
+Beyond its importance in quantum computing, this result can also be regarded as a statement about the dynamics of systems with local Hamiltonians: although locality puts various constraints on the short-term dynamics, it does not restrict the possible unitary evolutions that a composite system with a general local Hamiltonian can experience after a sufficiently long time.
+Here we show that this universality does not remain valid in the presence of conservation laws and global continuous symmetries such as U(1) and SU(2).
+In particular, we show that generic symmetric unitaries cannot be implemented, even approximately, using local symmetric unitaries.
+Based on this no-go theorem, we propose a method for experimentally probing the locality of interactions in nature.
+In the context of quantum thermodynamics our results mean that generic energy-conserving unitary transformations on a composite system cannot be realized solely by combining local energy-conserving unitaries on the components.
+We show how this can be circumvented via catalysis.